arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 ### Register the Factory on Foundries.io

-Go to [https://create.arduino.cc](https://create.arduino.cc) and click on the portenta-X8 board manager, you will get prompted to set a new `Factory` name if you didn't have one before.
-The name will not be able to be changed later, so use one that you can remember and write easily.
+Go to [https://create.arduino.cc](https://create.arduino.cc) and click on portenta-X8 board manager, you will get prompted to set a new `Factory` name if you didn't have one before.
+You will not be able to be change the name later, so use one that you can remember and write easily.

 ![Arduino Cloud integration](assets/cloud-main.png)

-It will redirect you to foundries factory registration page.
+It will redirect you to the Foundries.io factory registration page.

 ![Foundries Factory creation](assets/foundries-create-factory.png)